philbowles/h4plugins/docs/faq.md

 An easy one to open with :).
 Because I do this for free in my spare time and it is immensely complex and time-consuming.
 It was designed for *me* , by *me* to make *my* home automation system work.
 If it somehow does not fit *your* requirements and *your* system, well basically that's tough.
 If on hearing that you are not happy, then basically it's even tougher, but it changes nothing.
 If you don't like it, don't use it, it's as simple as that.
 It makes no difference to me either way.

 I share this project in the hope that it might help people and if it does that they will be grateful and happy.
-I do not get paid to smile politely in the face of stupidity and/or put up with rudeness from people who reap the benefits of my efforts and don't even say "thank you".
-Or who get heated because I refuse to change my design to suit *their* bizarre one-in-a-million edge case.
-Or who argue when I explain that it's their code at fault, not the library.
-Or who "won't be told".
-Or who say "my code doesn't work" without showing it to me or telling me how it breaks.
-Or who think because I put this up in public for my own entertainment that somehow I am now obliged to them or that somehow I owe them a duty to listen to them or care what they think or that there is some pressing need to fix *their* bug faster than I decide to, if at all...See also my reasons for removing support for AP mode. :smile:

 I do this for fun.
 Help me keep it that way by obeying the one simple rule in this repo: ***Be polite or you will be blocked***.

 ## How do I get the device into AP mode?